A structure and asymptotic preserving scheme for the Vlasov-Poisson-Fokker-Planck model: Conclusion and perspectives

 \section{Conclusion and perspectives}

 In this work, we proposed a numerical scheme for the Vlasov-Poisson-Fokker-Planck model.
 On the one hand, we proved that our method is asymptotic preserving in the long time regime for the linearized model.
 To do so, we derived the exponential relaxation of the numerical solution towards its equilibrium with rates independent of scaling and discretization parameters.
 On the other hand, we tested the robustness of the method in various numerical experiments.
 These experiments show the accuracy of our method in both weakly collisional regime where small scales of the system are captured, allowing to reproduce filamentation, vortex formation as well as fine nonlinear phenomena such as plasma echoes but also in strong collisional regime, where we witness exponential trend to equilibrium, as predicted by our analysis of the linearized model.\\ Many interesting perspectives arise from this work.
 On the theoretical view point, an important continuation consists in extending our theoretical results, which apply for a linear coupling with the Poisson equation, to the nonlinear scheme \eqref{discrete:step1}-\eqref{discrete:step2} by proving its asymptotic preserving properties and exponential trend towards equilibrium of discrete solutions.
 This might be doable in a perturbative setting by controlling the nonlinear contribution using discrete Sobolev inequalities.
 Carrying such proof in higher dimensions $d=2,3$ would be a great challenge and would probably require new theoretical tools.
 Indeed, equivalent studies on the continuous model in the literature rely on propagation of regularity \cite{Herau_Thomann16,Hwang_Jang13,liu18, Herda_Rodrigues}.
 In our case it would require to propagate regularity at the discrete level.
-The groundwork towards such result has been laid in \cite{BF_09_22}, where we propagated discrete $H^1$ norms in the linear setting.\\ Regarding simulations, the study of echoes also raises interesting perspectives.
+The groundwork towards such result has been laid in \cite{BF_09_22}, where we propagated discrete $H^1$ norms in the linear setting.\\ {Another important continuation of this work is to incorporate nonlinear collisions to the model.
+Let us first observe that in \cite{FN:22}, the Hermite spectral method is applied to a nonlinear Fokker-Planck operator conserving mass, momentum and energy.
+However, extending our analysis of the longtime regime at the discrete level to this case may require modifications and further investigations have to be done. $L^2$-hypocoercivity methods have been applied in the case of nonlinear BGK and linearized Boltzmann operators at the continuous level \cite{Herau06,Franz_Anton_Eric18}, however such analysis at the discrete level is not available in the literature in the framework of Hermite decomposition.}\\ Regarding simulations, the study of echoes also raises interesting perspectives.
 In \cite{Grenier_Toan_Rodnianski22} were constructed theoretical solutions to the Vlasov-Poisson equation which display infinite cascades of echoes and for which Landau damping is therefore not verified.
 Furthermore, sharp joint conditions on the collision frequency and the size of the initial data were obtained in order to ensure suppression of these echoes in \cite{Bedrossian17,Chaturvedi_Luk_Nguyen23}.
 Constructing such numerical solutions and illustrating the threshold obtained in these analysis would be of great interest.
 Another possible continuation would consist in finding a non-homogeneous background configuration where damping phenomena occur as in the homogeneous case, and then construct an experiment where nonlinear effect play the main role, even for small perturbation as for plasma echoes.